32nd Annual State Of The Island 2018 At The Put-in-Bay Town Hall

 Monument Superintendent Barbara Fearon

 Perry’s Victory Superintendent Barbara Fearon announced at the State of the Island 2018 dinner that the fee to go to the top of the Perry Peace Memorial Monument was being raised from $3 to $10.
 Children under 16 would still be free, and the ticket would be valid for seven days.
 An annual pass will be available for $30.

 She said the money collected to go up in the Monument would be used here at the island park; Barbara also said the Perry Peace Memorial Monument would hopefully open on May 19th, but that new cracks have been found by engineers which might delay the opening.
 Huntington Bank will pay for the first 103 visitors to the top.
 The “103” is for the years the Monument has been open.
 There are still some issues with moisture leakage at the Monument.

 Barbara also said they are working on a temporary welcome center across the lot from the Jet Express Dock, The Keys Restaurant, and the Dairy Isle.
 She also said there would be training for historic weapons on May 14th, 15th, and 16th for anyone interested in learning how to fire muskets and the carronade used in demonstrations at the Monument.
 Call the Monument office if you are interested.

 JR Domer Put-in-Bay School Board

-Member JR Domer talked about the new track and sailing teams at the school.
+Member JR Domer talked about the school’s new track and sailing teams.
 His comments lasted less than a minute.

 Karen Wilhelm, manager of the Erie Island Library